The IET Present around the World (PATW) Competition

 Does every IET Local Network hold a Present around the World competition?

 Not all IET Local Networks hold a PATW competition, but many do.
-In 2011, 63 Local Networks participated globally.
-In 2012, 69 Local Networks participated globally.
+In 2011 63 Local Networks participated globally, in 2012 there were 69 Local Network competitions and in 2013 there were 72.

 If a competitor has competed in a previous year can they compete again the following year?